makrai/notes/buechel18-emo-multilang-multitask-naacl.md

     LREC 2018
 * regression, not as a classification problem (Buechel and Hahn 2016)
 * In this paper, we focus on the VAD format for the following reasons:
-  1. Valence ... exactly corresponds to polarity (Turney and Littman, 2003)
+  1. Valence exactly corresponds to polarity (Turney and Littman, 2003)
     * emotion prediction can be seen as a generalization over classical
-  2. diversity of available emotion lexicons with VAD encodings is large[st]
+  2. diversity of available emotion lexicons with VAD encodings is largest

 ## Word Embeddings